SCIENT 721 : Product Development and Regulatory Environments

 |Capability 5:||Independence and Integrity|

-- Differentiate between the main product development stages for various types of health technology and biotechnology products (Capability 1)
+- Articulate the main product development stages for various types of health technology and biotechnology products (Capability 1)

-- Explain and communicate published literature and other sources of relevant information about the development and commercialization of specified heath technology or biotechnology products (Capability 3, 4 and 6)
+- Interpret and synthesize published literature and other sources of relevant information about the development and commercialization of specified heath technology or biotechnology products (Capability 1, 2, 3, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|